-Work shall not be done beyond the point indicated in each successive inspection without first obtaining the approval of the code official or other authority having jurisdiction.
-The code official or other authority having jurisdiction, upon notification, shall make the requested inspections and shall either indicate the portion of the construction that is satisfactory as completed, or notify the permit holder or his or her agent wherein the same fails to comply with this code.
-Any portions that do not comply shall be corrected and such portion shall not be covered or concealed until authorized by the code official or other authority having jurisdiction.
+Work shall not be done beyond the point indicated in each successive inspection without first obtaining the approval of the code official or other authority having jurisdiction, where one exists,.
+The code official or other authority having jurisdiction, where one exists, upon notification, shall make the requested inspections and shall either indicate the portion of the construction that is satisfactory as completed, or notify the permit holder or his or her agent wherein the same fails to comply with this code.
+Any portions that do not comply shall be corrected and such portion shall not be covered or concealed until authorized by the code official or other authority having jurisdiction, where one exists,.